Nature of the energy source powering solar coronal loops driven by nanoflares: Discussion

-Another interesting aspect to understand is the near-simultaneous brightening of two footpoints (which are laterally separated by about 100\arcsec) observed in the AIA 9.4\,nm\ filter (Fig.\,\ref{fig:f1}).
-Using the same observations, \citet{2014Sci...346B.315T} suggested that the brightening in the western footpoints and gentle upflows in the transition region are due to the acceleration of nonthermal particles in coronal nanoflares.
-Here we show that magnetic reconnection is ongoing at the eastern footpoint, presumably at low heights, that could accelerate nonthermal particles from the site of chromospheric reconnection.
-Further observational analysis is required to build statistics on the presence (or lack thereof) of these near-simultaneous footpoint brightenings in association with brightenings of hot coronal loops \cite[e.g.][]{2018ApJ...857..137G}.
-In addition, it would be interesting to conduct numerical experiments to investigate the role of footpoint reconnection and the local energy deposition in generating a near-simultaneous signal at both footpoints.
-This is worthwhile because any energy transport mechanism (e.g. heat conduction or nonthermal particles) that is fast enough may efficiently transport the energy to the other footpoint within the AIA cadence of 12\,s, giving rise to an apparent near-simultaneous signal.
+Another interesting aspect to be considered is the near-simultaneous brightening of two footpoints (which are laterally separated by about 100\arcsec) observed in the AIA 9.4\,nm\ filter (Fig.\,\ref{fig:f1}).
+Using the same observations, \citet{2014Sci...346B.315T} suggested that the brightening in the western footpoints and gentle upflows in the transition region are due to the acceleration of non-thermal particles in coronal nanoflares.
+Here we reveal ongoing magnetic reconnection at the eastern footpoint, presumably at low heights, that could accelerate non-thermal particles from the site of chromospheric reconnection.
+Further observational analysis is required to build statistics on the presence (or lack) of these near-simultaneous footpoint brightenings in association with brightenings of hot coronal loops \cite[e.g.][]{2018ApJ...857..137G}.
+In addition, it would be interesting to conduct numerical experiments to investigate the role of footpoint reconnection and the local energy deposition in the generation of a near-simultaneous signal at both footpoints.
+This is worthwhile because any energy transport mechanism (e.g. heat conduction or non-thermal particles) that is fast enough may efficiently transport the energy to the other footpoint within the AIA cadence of 12\,s, giving rise to an apparent near-simultaneous signal.